Credit Information in Earnings Calls: Channels

-Each of these four information measures is classified into a decile bin based on the cross-section of observations of each measure over the past 12 months.
+Each of the four information measures is classified into a decile bin based on the cross-section of observations over the past 12 months.
 For example, we compare the number of analysts covering firm $i$'s stock in the year prior to month $t$ to all NumAnlst$_{j,s}$ observations for $s \in \{t-11,t\}$ and then assign NumAnlst$_{i,t}$ to a decile bin based on these observations.
-This binning naturally controls for outliers and potential nonlinearities in the raw measures.
-Section \ref{s:decile} of Online Appendix gives more details on the decile classification.
+This binning controls for outliers and potential nonlinearities in the raw measures.
+Section \ref{s:decile} of the Online Appendix gives more details on the procedure.
 We then interact the decile form of each variable with the credit score in the forecasting regression (\ref{eq:forecast-reg}) for future PVLGD changes.
-The coefficient of the interaction term indicates whether a given measure of the firm's information environment increases or decreases the forecasting power of credit score for future PVLGD changes.
+The interaction coefficient indicates whether a given measure of the firm's information environment increases or decreases the forecasting power of credit score for future PVLGD changes.
 The interacted version of (\ref{eq:forecast-reg}) is

 where $MD_{i,t}$ is the demeaned decile variable, using the full-sample mean of all decile levels.
-Our focus is on $\beta_{cs\times md}$ which measures the impact of the information environment on the forecasting power of credit score. \footnote{The results with change in log CDS spread as dependent variable in (\ref{eq:reg-int}) are qualitatively similar and available upon requests.}
+Our focus is on $\beta_{cs\times md}$ which measures the impact of the information environment on the forecasting power of credit score. \footnote{The results with change in log CDS spread as dependent variable in (\ref{eq:reg-int}) are qualitatively similar.}

-The results for regression (\ref{eq:reg-int}) are reported in Table \ref{t:interaction-full sample-12-PVLGD-PV}.
+The results for regression (\ref{eq:reg-int}) are in Table \ref{t:interaction-full sample-12-PVLGD-PV}.
 The decile variable in the interaction term in (\ref{eq:reg-int}) is labeled as TransLen, FKGrade, NumAnlst, and DispAnlst respectively.
-For comparison, we also report the regression results without the interactions, i.e., dropping the terms $\beta_{md} MD_{i,t}$ and $\beta_{cs\times md} CS_{i,t}\times MD_{i,t}$ in (\ref{eq:reg-int}), for each information variable.
+For comparison, we also report the regression results without the interactions, i.e., dropping the terms $\beta_{md} MD_{i,t}$ and $\beta_{cs\times md} CS_{i,t}\times MD_{i,t}$ in (\ref{eq:reg-int}).
 The regression without the interaction term for each information measure is constrained to have the same observations as the with-interaction regression, which means the sample size changes slightly for the four different specifications.
-The factors $X_{i,t}$ from (\ref{eq:forecast-reg}) are included in all the specifications, but only the ones that are statistically significant in at least one specification are shown in the table.
+The factors $X_{i,t}$ from (\ref{eq:forecast-reg}) are included in all the specifications, but only ones that are significant in at least one specification are shown in the table.

 We see that the information interaction term $\beta_{cs\times md}$ is insignificant for the Flesch-Kincaid grade and for analyst dispersion, though both terms are negative suggesting that higher analyst disagreement and higher Flesch-Kincaid scores increase the impact of credit score for future PVLGD changes.
 The insignificance of the Flesch-Kincaid interaction may be due to the fact that Flesch-Kincaid-type measures are poor representations of readability, as Loughran and McDonald (2020) argue.